 - Depression has sometimes been reported while using testosterone boosters.
 The underlying cause of depression is unknown, so there is no direct correlation between testosterone boosters and depression.

-- Anxiety can potentially be found among individuals taking testosterone boosting supplements.
+- Anxiety can potentially be found among individuals taking testosterone-boosting supplements.

-However, as with any vitamin or another supplement that you take, if you experience any side effects, it’s important to consult a physician to determine whether it might be related to the supplements themselves.
+Conclusion While there are several potential side effects associated with testosterone boosters, there isn’t enough research to support or deny any of these possible effects directly linked to the supplements.
+There are numerous individuals, both men and women, across the world who have taken these supplements for years and have reported little or no side effects.
+However, as with any vitamin or another supplement you take, if you experience any side effects, it’s important to consult a physician to determine whether it might be related to the accessories themselves.